Munster Minor Hurling Championship: Trophy and medals

-The TWA Cup is the current prize for winning the championship.
-The cup was presented by Trans World Airlines at Shannon Airport in 1946.
-Prior to this, several different cups and trophies had been presented to winning captains.
+Between 1928 and 1945, several cups and trophies were presented to the winning captains.
+The TWA Cup was presented by Trans World Airlines at Shannon Airport in 1946 and was used until it was retired in 2023.
+Following a proposal from the Tipperary County Board, the Munster Council approved the commissioning of the John Doyle Cup in 2024.

 Traditionally, the victory presentation takes place at a special rostrum in the main grandstand.
 The cup is decorated with ribbons in the colours of the winning team.
 During the game the cup actually has both teams' sets of ribbons attached and the runners-up ribbons are removed before the presentation.
 The winning captain accepts the cup on behalf of his team before giving a short speech.
 Individual members of the winning team then have an opportunity to come to the rostrum to lift the cup, which is held by the winning team until the following year's final.

 In accordance with GAA rules, the Munster Council awards up to twenty-six gold medals to the winners of the Munster final.